jgr3go/angular-contextual-date/README.md

 1. We did not want to use `am-time-ago` in [moment.js](http://momentjs.com) because while the library is great, we *really* didn't want to have to load all of [moment.min.js](https://github.com/moment/moment/blob/develop/min/moment.min.js) (35.5K) as well as [angular-moment.min.js](https://github.com/urish/angular-moment/blob/master/angular-moment.min.js) (4.5K) purely for this functionality.
 So we built a 3.5K library that does mostly the same thing, we think a little bit better.

 2. We also didn't want to have to repeat the same format filter for every single date we were displaying across a site.
-We love DRY, so `angular-contextual-date` uses a service to allow configurations that will apply across the board for certain scenarios (one format for today, a different one for the last month, and then if you really need to change it you can always tweak the format on individual dates.
+We love DRY principles, so `angular-contextual-date` uses a service to allow configurations that will apply across the board for certain scenarios (e.g. one format for today, a different one for the last month), and then if you really need to change it you can always tweak the format on individual dates.

 <a name="examples"></a>
 ## Examples